 Our pastoral system has a horizontal structure with students separated into year groups for curriculum lessons as well as registration periods.
 Each student is a member of a tutor group where they are individually valued and supported by each other and by their form tutor.

-A full list of torm tutors and Key Stage leaders is shown here.
+A full list of form tutors and Key Stage leaders is shown here.

-Students meet with their tutors twice during the school day.
+Students meet with their tutors once during the school day; at the start of the school day.
+This is important time as allows tutors to deal with any issues arising.
 Tutors have access to the academic and behaviour information for each student in their tutor group.
 This information is used daily to praise and reinforce behaviour expectations.
 Students who do well are rewarded, with students in need of extra support set agreed targets to improve.
 Our tutors work in partnership with parents and carers, keeping them informed and up to date.
 The form tutor should be the first point of contact for most questions raised by parents and carers.

-We have a school nurse who visits regularly and a school counsellor, to whom students are referred when a need is identified.
+We have a school nurse who visits regularly, to whom students are referred when a need is identified.

 Prefects and Year Representatives

-Students have the opportunity to represent their tutor group through elections to become a Year Representative.
-Year Reps take a leading role in school democracy and organising activities such as the house competitions.
+Students have the opportunity to represent their tutor group as a student navigator.
+Navigators take a leading role in school democracy and organising activities such as the house competitions in addition to acting as role models to other students.
 Students in Year 11 have the opportunity to apply for positions as Prefects, Senior Prefects, Deputy Head Boy/Girl and Head Boy/Girl.